-A retreat fit for royalty, Great Fosters is a four star hotel that sits within 50 acres of beautifully landscaped gardens and parkland in Windsor.
-Complete with historic gardens said to be amongst the finest in Europe, an outdoor pool, two spa treatment rooms, a Michelin Star restaurant and exquisite rooms and suites ranging from the historic to contemporary, it’s a relaxing, romantic escape to another time, let alone another place.
+A retreat fit for royalty, Great Fosters is a five star hotel that sits within 50 acres of beautifully landscaped gardens and parkland in Windsor.
+Complete with historic gardens said to be amongst the finest in Europe, an outdoor pool and hot tub, two spa treatment rooms, a Michelin Star restaurant and exquisite rooms and suites ranging from the historic to contemporary, it’s a relaxing, romantic escape to another time, let alone another place.

 Spa and hotel facilities